 Nollapelli: LING Skincare products merge modern, high-quality ingredients with traditional Asian beauty principles.
 Can you elaborate on traditional Asian beauty principles and what they are?

 Patrick: The Asian beauty principles, or the Chinese beauty principles, are more focused on prevention and holistic care.
 And, holistic is an overused word nowadays.
 Holistic means a whole view perspective, from beginning to end, not just the symptoms, but the causes.
 Traditional Chinese Medicine (TCM) is based on a diagnosis of the whole body, not just the symptoms.
 When we specifically think about the skin, the West tends to focus on the symptoms and how to get rid of or mask the symptoms.
 The Asian beauty principles focuses on the cause first, and how can we start there to prevent it.
 We pride ourselves on merging both.
-We merge Asian beauty secrets with a western technology and the latest ingredients.
+We merge Asian beauty secrets with Western technology and the latest ingredients.
 It is a confluence of the traditional and the latest breakthroughs.

 Nollapelli: You share our passion for skincare.
-Why do you think is skin care important?
+Why do you think skincare is important?

 Patrick: Well number one, it [skin] is our largest organ.
 It’s our external organ that protects us from the environment.
 Specifically for the face, that is where people look first.
 It shows our health.
 We judge each other on the impression of our complexion.
 Sometimes it is not 100% accurate, but it just gives off a certain impression.
 It is also how you feel about yourself.
 Beauty is not just topical, but it is also how you are as a person inside.
 We want to age gracefully.
 We want to look our best.
-A lot of it is about self-care, feeling good about one’s self and minimizing skin problems, aging gracefully and protecting our skin from the sun and the environment.
-It something very necessary but sometimes overlooked, or people are not educated on how to properly take care of their skin.
+A lot of it is about self-care, feeling good about one’s self and minimizing skin problems, aging gracefully, and protecting our skin from the sun and the environment.
+It's something very necessary but sometimes overlooked, or people are not educated on how to properly take care of their skin.
 It’s a must.

 Nollapelli: LING Skincare’s approach to holistic care is very similar to how we, here at Nollapelli, view comprehensive wellness and our mantra: When you look good, you feel good.
 And when you feel good, you can be good at what you do and in turn do good for others around you.